- Fee assured

 General medical conditions

-Having trained in London, Dr Sarah Doffman carried out research into the early diagnosis of invasive fungal pneumonia at St Bartholomew’s and Queen Mary, University of London and worked at the Royal Free Hospital, University College Hospital and Barts and the London Hospitals.
+Having first qualified from Glasgow University Medical School in 1997, Sarah moved to London to complete her specialist training in respiratory and general medicine.
+She carried out research into the early diagnosis of invasive fungal pneumonia at St Bartholomew’s and Queen Mary, University of London and worked at the Royal Free Hospital, University College London Hospitals and St Bartholomew’s Hospitals developing expertise in lung cancer and respiratory infections.

-She was also a member of the Specialist Advisory Group of the British Thoracic Society for Tuberculosis until 2013 and is involved in the Multi-Drug Resistant Advisory Network, dealing with national policy and education.
+Sarah was a member of the Specialist Advisory Group of the British Thoracic Society for Tuberculosis and the Multi-Drug Resistant Advisory Network from 2010-13, involved in national policy and education.

-Until 2013, she led the Surrey and Sussex Specialist Respiratory Group Research Network (National Institute for Health Research) improving uptake to clinical trials in respiratory disease across the region.
+From 2010-12, Sarah led the Surrey and Sussex Specialist Respiratory Group Research Network (National Institute for Health Research) improving uptake to clinical trials in respiratory disease across the region.
+She was lead investigator of a number of trials at BSUH NHS Trust including a study of lung disease in HIV and a large multicentre trial in lung cancer diagnosis.

 Areas of interest